fathzer/sites-supervisor-core/README.md

 The [**global configuration**](#global-configuration) shows how to configure this alerter to use GMail smtp server.

 The only attribute of the application configuration parameters is **to** that contains the list of the recipients of emails.

+### com.fathzer.sitessupervisor.alerter.TeamsAlerter
+This alerter posts message in a Microsoft Teams team channel to inform of status changes.
+Here are the global parameters:
+* **proxy**: The address of the proxy to use to access Internet (optional).
+The format is *host:port* (example *proxy.example.com:3128*).
+* **noProxy**: A list of host name suffixes (optional).
+For example, if the suffix *.example.com* is in the list, 'mysite.example.com' will be accessed without proxy.

+The attributes of the application configuration parameters are:
+* **hook** that contains the URL of a Teams incoming web hook.
+Please see [Teams documentations](https://docs.microsoft.com/fr-fr/microsoftteams/platform/webhooks-and-connectors/how-to/connectors-using#setting-up-a-custom-incoming-webhook) to known how to create an incoming web hook for your Team.

 ### com.fathzer.sitessupervisor.tester.BasicHttpTester
 This tester sends http request to the specified URL and considers the result is ok if it gets a 200 status code.